Salomons - CCCU

 The Salomons Institute supports research projects in London, Kent and Sussex, as well as nationally and internationally, and seeks to attract trainees who are enthusiastic about enhancing their research and evaluation skills.
 The overarching aim of research teaching is to forge links between clinical work, research and evaluation to ensure that trainees are capable of developing, carrying out and assessing applied health care research in a variety of settings and across different populations.
 The research skills teaching covers small- and large-scale design, both quantitative and qualitative methods, statistics, service-user and carer involvement, ethics and dissemination strategies.
 We place a strong emphasis on encouraging publication/professional presentation of trainee work.

 Trainees conduct a quality improvement project on placement during the first year of training and begin development of a major research project (MRP) in the first year, which continues into the second and third years.
-All trainees receive individual research supervision from one or two supervisors drawn from a large pool of experienced supervisors.
+All trainees receive individual research supervision drawn from a large pool of experienced supervisors.
 In order for us to provide trainees with the best possible research training, we ask that trainees select an area of research where our staff and trust staff have particular strength and can therefore offer a high level of expertise.
 The staff team supports a wide range of quantitative and qualitative research methods.
 The course benefits from active involvement with our service user and carer group who can support the development of trainee research.

 After submission of the MRP in April of the third year, trainees are required to disseminate their research work in appropriate ways (e.g., through feedback to participants, service user and carer consultants in their research, professional conferences, Trust events and/or peer-reviewed publication).
 A significant proportion of trainee dissertations regularly achieve publication in peer-reviewed journals.
 Excellent library support and computing facilities, as well as statistical and qualitative software, are available.